 - Components are usually sold separately, although kits are available

-- Requires some maintenance, especially with an RBA
+- Require some maintenance, especially with an RBA

 3. Mechanical Mods